silkyskyj/CloDDce/readme_il2dce_silkyskyj.txt

   Ver      Date       Comment

+  0.6.2    04/25/2025 Fixed: not work AdditionalStationaries in Campaign, not carried over GroundGroup disable & position[Campaign StrictMode], if a group's units are reduced to 0, they will disappear forever[Campaign StrictMode]
-  0.6.1    04/25/2025 Fixed: Temporary solution to CloD specification where AI aircraft will not take off if AirGroup is set idle.
+  0.6.1    04/24/2025 Fixed: Temporary solution to CloD specification where AI aircraft will not take off if AirGroup is set idle.
   0.6.0    04/20/2025 Added: Strict mode/AI AirGroup Skill/SpawnParked/Progress type selection in Dynamic Campaign new Career page.
 Add Random Ground units/AI Ship Skill/Ground Unit Setting/Unit Nums/Convert Generic type option in each page.
 Save/Load general settings in each pages.
 Ability to increase or decrease skill values ​​based on Campaign mission results/Display current skill values.
                       Fixed: Improved mission loading speed.
 Other minor bug fixes.
                       Changed: Changes to mission import logic and mission file structure.
 Fixes to attached mission files.